ChainAgnostic/CAIPs/CAIPs/caip-X.md

 ## Backwards Compatibility

-This EIP was designed with existing API routes in mind to reduce disruption.
-Incompatible block explorers should include either 301 redirects to their existing API routes to match this EIP.
+This CAIP was designed with existing API routes in mind to reduce disruption.
+Incompatible block explorers should include redirects to their existing API routes to match this EIP.
 Explorers compatible with EIP-3091 are automatically compatible with this CAIP.

 ## Links